Master-Alcy/StevensCodes/Java-2018/501/CS-501-Final-Project/Documents/Design.md

 # Final Project Design

 I want to make a stock GUI client and a server with database.
 The idea is server craw stock data from a website and somehow store in database.
-The client can access the database can view the data.
+The client can access the database and operate the data.

 ## Progress